Programmable Spectral Filter Arrays using Phase Spatial Light Modulator: Application: Hyperspectral Imaging

+\paragraph{Guide-free reconstruction.} The traditional approach is to formulate the recovery as a linear inverse problem,

+where $\mathcal{R}(\cdot)$ is a spatial/spectral regularizer.
+For snapshot approaches ($N=1$), we used an untrained deep network as a regularizer, similar to the deep image prior (DIP)~\cite{ulyanov2018deep}.
+We expressed the HSI as the output of a convolutional neural network (CNN) equipped with 2D spatial convolutions and whose input was a fixed noise pattern.
+We then solve for the HSI by optimizing for the CNN's parameters.
+For multi-pattern reconstruction ($N \ge 2$), we found that a combination of 2D total variation (TV) prior and a 1D spectral smoothness prior enabled high quality reconstruction.

-Given an RGB image $I_\text{RGB}[x, y]$ of the scene, we first partition the image into $Q$ superpixels using the simple linear iterative clustering (SLIC)~\cite{achanta2012slic} algorithm.
+\paragraph{Guided reconstruction.} In the presence of an RGB guide image, we leverage a super pixelation-based reconstruction technique inspired by recent works in hyperspectral imaging~\cite{saragadam2021sassi}.
+Given an RGB image $I_\text{RGB}[x, y]$ of the scene, we first partition the image into $Q$ superpixels~\cite{achanta2012slic}.
 We make the assumption that the spectral profiles associated with pixels within any superpixel are scaled multiples of each other.
-The underlying motivation for this approach is that superpixels adhere to object and depth boundaries and hence partition the image into regions of homogenous color, and thereby homogenous spectra.

-Now consider the $q^{th}$ super pixel.
-Let $\bfg_q$ be the grayscale pixel intensity of the guide image, $\bfi_{k,q}$ be the spectrally filtered measurements in the $k^{th}$ image, $\Phi_{k, q}$ be the measurement matrix corresponding to the $k^{th}$ image in the $q^{th}$ superpixel.
-Since we have assumed that spectral information is identical, up to scale, in this superpixel, we rely on a simple rank-1 model to represent the HSI of the superpixel.
-Specifically,

-where $\bfs_q$ is the spectral basis in the $q^{th}$ super pixel.
-With this model, we next solve the following regularized linear inverse problem at each superpixel using a simple least squares solution:

-An overview of this approach is visualized in Fig.~\ref{fig:rank1}.
-The number of superpixels is dependent on the noise levels and number of images.
-As a general rule, the higher the noise, the fewer the superpixels so as to have a stable inversion.
-Similarly, the more the images, the smaller the superpixels.
+Then we model the HSI within each super pixel as a rank-1 matrix, where the spatial component is a scaled version of the grayscale image.
+Specifically, $X_q = \bfg_q \bfs_q^\top$ where $\bfg_q$ is the grayscale image intensity in the $q^\text{th}$ super pixel and $\bfs_q$ is the spectral basis in the $q^{th}$ super pixel.
+We then solve for a local least squares problem to estimate the spectral component of the rank-1 matrix,